Published:

 All prices excl.
 VAT.
 Fees apply to Swiss consumer cards (Visa/Mastercard).
 As of 2026, indicative values.

-Accounting and settlement for mobile businesses
+Accounting and reconciliation for mobile businesses

 Frequently asked questions about food truck payments in Switzerland